hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

   done by a potentially failed upgrade execution one by one in a reverse order.
   I.e. it is like undoing the changes done by the upgrade.

+Backup
+  The term refers to data persisted to a storage, so that it can be used to restore the system or a given part of it in the same state as it was when the backup was created assuming a cold restart.
+Changes made to the system from the moment the backup was created till the moment it is used to restore the (sub)system are lost in the restoration process.

 Restore
-  The term refers to a failure handling strategy that reverts the changes done by an upgrade by restoring the system from some backup data.
-This results in the loss of any data persisted since the backup has been taken.
+  The term refers to a failure handling strategy that reverts the changes done, for example, by an upgrade by restoring the system from some backup data.
+This results in the loss of any change and data persisted after the backup was been taken.
+To recover those additional measures need to be taken if necessary (e.g. rollforward).

 Rollforward
   The term refers to a failure handling strategy applied after a restore